-Year 10 Year 10 Recommendations for subject(s) Subject Mark (for study in Year 11 and Year 12) Mathematics Extension ≥ 60% Mathematics Methods ATAR and Mathematics Specialist ATAR Mathematics Advanced ≥ 80% Mathematics Methods ATAR and Mathematics Specialist ATAR 70% ≤ mark < 80% Mathematics Methods ATAR 50% ≤ mark < 70% Mathematics Methods ATAR only after discussion with and agreement of HOD Mathematics Mainstream ≥ 80% Mathematics Applications ATAR 70% ≤ mark < 80% Mathematics Applications ATAR < 70% Mathematics Essential General (see the 'Non-ATAR pathway' at the end of this booklet) Mathematics Essential General Mathematics Support Any (see the 'Non-ATAR pathway' at the end of this booklet)
+Year 10 Year 10 Recommendations for subject(s) Subject Mark (for study in Year 11 and Year 12) Mathematics Extension ≥ 60% Mathematics Methods ATAR and Mathematics Specialist ATAR Mathematics Advanced ≥ 80% Mathematics Methods ATAR and Mathematics Specialist ATAR 70% ≤ mark < 80% Mathematics Methods ATAR 50% ≤ mark < 70% Mathematics Methods ATAR only after discussion with and agreement of HOD Mathematics Mainstream ≥ 70% Mathematics Applications ATAR < 70% Mathematics Essential General (see the 'Non-ATAR pathway' at the end of this booklet) Mathematics Essential General Mathematics Support Any (see the 'Non-ATAR pathway' at the end of this booklet)

 Mathematics Specialist ATAR is a course designed to develop rigorous mathematical arguments and proofs, vectors and trigonometry andto use mathematical models extensively.
-It is suitable for students with a strong interest in mathematics, including those intending to study Mathematics, Statistics, Physical Sciences and Engineering courses at university.
+It is suitable for students with a strong interest in mathematics, includingthose intending to study Mathematics, Statistics, Physical Sciences and Engineering courses at university.
 It must be studied in conjunction with Mathematics Methods.
 It has been listed by the TISC website as recommended or aprerequisite for Science-based or Engineering degrees.